 - Bruce Banner's father, David, in the 2003 Hulk.
 After performing dangerous tests on himself, some of it was passed on genetically when Bruce was conceived.
 He attempted to murder Bruce but failed, striking down his wife in the process.
 Thirty years later, following his release from prison, he tracks down Bruce and attempts to rebuild their relationship while secretly plotting to drain Bruce's powers and alter-ego in order to rebuild his own decaying cellular structure and gain his revenge on the military.
 A very, very bad dude, though not without his sympathetic moments.

-- Alan (Robin Williams) in Jumanji was so terrified of his loving but authoritarian father that when Alan is trapped inside the game, his father becomes the Great White Hunter Van Pelt (both roles played by Jonathan Hyde) who hunts Alan in Hunting the Most Dangerous Game.
+- Alan (Robin Williams) in Jumanji was so terrified of his loving but authoritarian father that when Alan is trapped inside the game, his father becomes the Great White Hunter Van Pelt (both roles played by Jonathan Hyde) who hunts Alan.

 - Shingen Yashida to Mariko in The Wolverine.